2200x300_2026_New_Years_Promo_Banners

 CBD Safety Profile

-Adverse reactions are extremely rare when taking CBD as directed.
-There is less than a 0.5% chance that you will experience any side effects after taking CBD.
-These may include dry mouth, increased thirst, appetite increase or decrease, stomach upset, or drowsiness.
-You should check with your doctor before taking CBD if you have a history of food sensitivity or if you’ve experienced an allergic reaction to any prescription drug or over-the-counter medication.
+Talk to your doctor before taking CBD oil if you have a history of food sensitivity or if you’ve experienced an allergic reaction to any prescription drug or over-the-counter medication.

 CBD clinical trials and dosage strengths